Questions about the HDMI Forum:

 Questions about the current version and the next version of the HDMI Specification:

-The HDMI Forum Members and the Board of Directors intend to have the next version of the HDMI Specification (2.1) available for release sometime in the second quarter of 2017.
+The HDMI Forum Members and the Board of Directors intend to have the next version of the HDMI Specification (2.1) available for release sometime in the second half of 2017.

 All Forum Members can participate in the development of future HDMI Specifications, most directly through the Forum’s Technical Working Group.